Top Rated Dallas Product Liability Lawyers

 Automobile Product Liability Claims

-- Unintended Vehicle Acceleration: Toyota has been subjected to countless lawsuits based on allegations certain models vehicles experienced unintended and uncontrolled acceleration issues due to mechanical or electrical issues.
+- Unintended Acceleration: Toyota has been subjected to countless lawsuits based on allegations certain models vehicles experienced unintended and uncontrolled acceleration issues due to mechanical or electrical issues.
 Recently, Ford has also had to deal with allegations of unintended motor vehicle acceleration.

-- Vehicle Tires: Unsafe tires can lead to substantial injuries.
+- Tires: Unsafe tires can lead to substantial injuries.
 In the vast majority of cases alleging defective tires vehicles have lost control and experienced a rollover due to tread separation.

 - Non-Functioning Seatbelt or Restraint System: Seatbelts should be designed and constructed in a manner to protect both the driver and any passengers in the event of a motor vehicle collision.
 Sometimes, however, restraints do not function as they should.
 For example, in some impacts the seatbelt release mechanism can become disengaged or unlatched effectively making it the driver and any passengers unbelted.